 The simplest solution is to ensure the SWF file and images are all on the same domain and sub-domain.
 To allow loading images from a different domain, you need to create a crossdomain.xml file on the web server that is hosting the images.
 To create a crossdomain.xml file, create a new document in any text editor.
 Paste the following into the document:

 Replace www.simpleviewer.net with the domain name that is hosting the SWF file.
 Save the document as crossdomain.xml.
 Use FTP to upload the file to the root of the server that is hosting the images.
 Now Flash will load the images from the specified domain.

 Flash 10's color correction can cause color shifting on certain systems.
 If you are experiencing this, uncheck the useColorCorrection embed option in svBuilder-Pro.
 Check here for more details.

-One possible solution is to create an .htaccess file containing the following code and upload it to your website's root directory.
-(Please note that this requires an Apache web server.)
+A solution for Apache web servers is to create an .htaccess file containing the following code and upload it to your website's root directory.

 Header set Cache-Control "no-transform"